 Additionally, increasing body confidence among plus-size women has increased the demand for plus-size apparel to suit the latest fashion trends.
 Various activist movements advocating for the recognition and mainstreaming of non-straight-A-size body types in retail settings have gained the spotlight.
 As a result, fashion runways have opened up to plus-size models.
 Plus-size influencers are taking the stage on Instagram, dedicated plus-size retailers like Eloquii (bought by Walmart) have emerged, and brick-and-mortar retailers like Forever 21, Torrid, and Hot Topic have expanded or added their plus-size departments/product lines.

-Target also install mannequins of larger body shapes and sizes at their storefronts to shatter taboos and stereotypes.
+Target also install mannequins of larger body shapes and sizes to shatter taboos and stereotypes at their storefronts.
 The cultural shift is apparent, yet there are challenges.

 Fashion's struggles with size inclusivity are nothing new.
-There is a lack of size standardization across the industry, to begin with.
+However, there is a lack of size standardization across the industry to begin.
 US Fashion is almost a $290B market, yet only 8% of brands offer plus-size options.
 The hesitation in offering extended-size clothing can be attributed to the high costs of making them.
-Bigger the size, the more the material, therefore higher the price.
+Bigger the size, the more the material, and the higher the price.
 This translates into higher manufacturing, inventory, shipping and storage costs.
 Ultimately, the costs are passed down to the consumers.

-The choices in design, trends and sizes for the plus-size demographic have been historically low and in the last 10 years, DTC brands like Eloquii (owned by Walmart), Ella & Oak and Universal Standard have stepped in to fill that void.
-Retailers like Forever 21, Anthropologie and American Eagle have followed suit, introducing extended sizes in their apparel lines, having department stores like Nordstrom, Macy's and JC Penney.
-In addition, target launched its own plus-size line called Ava & Viv in 2015.
+The choices in design, trends and sizes for the plus-size demographic have been historically low, and in the last ten years, DTC brands like Eloquii (owned by Walmart), Ella & Oak and Universal Standard have stepped in to fill that void.
+Retailers like Forever 21, Anthropologie and American Eagle have followed suit, introducing extended sizes in their apparel lines, and having department stores like Nordstrom, Macy's and JC Penney.
+In addition, target launched its plus-size line called Ava & Viv in 2015.